AlmirACF/CloudNowServer/README.md

 _____________________________________________________________________________________________________________________________________________________________________________________________

------------------------------ PART 1 -> Creating and seting up you new Instance on Amazon EC2 (With Elastic IP, Domain Name and SSL Certificate) --------------------------------------------
+### PART 1 Creating and seting up you new Instance on Amazon EC2 (With Elastic IP, Domain Name and SSL Certificate)

 _____________________________________________________________________________________________________________________________________________________________________________________________

-## 1. starting creating an account in AMAZON AWS with credit card linked to it:
+### 1. Start creating an account in AMAZON AWS with credit card linked to it

    link:  http://aws.amazon.com/ec2/

-   login in -> go to EC2 page -> Launch Instance
+   - login in -> go to EC2 page -> Launch Instance

-   Choose a name for your Virtual Machine -> select Ubuntu -> and you can use the free tier machine for studying purposes (750hr / month free for 1 year)
+   - Choose a name for your Virtual Machine -> select Ubuntu -> and you can use the free tier machine for studying purposes (750hr / month free for 1 year)

-   Configure the instance details - You can leave everything as the default -> he default is to create a virtual machine with an 8GB hard drive.
+   - Configure the instance details -> You can leave everything as the default -> the default is to create a virtual machine with an 8GB hard drive.
 That's fine, leave it at the default.

-   There is already SSH rule added to access the machine -> click on add rule and select HTTP (Web) as type (This allows web requests to be received by our server).
+   - There is already SSH rule added to access the machine -> click on add rule and select HTTP (Web) as type (This allows web requests to be received by our server).

-   Now click on create a new key pair, choose a meaninful name to identify your machine and save it safely (you need the key everytime you want to log in to your machine).
+   - Now click on create a new key pair, choose a name to identify your machine and save it safely.

+   - And you are ready to Launch it! :)

+     > ⚠️ IMPORTANT : The Key you have created to your machine is requested everytime you want to access to your machine.

-## 2. Log in to your machine using the command line:
+### 2. Log in to your machine using the command line

    Now that your server is running in the cloud you need to login to the command line of your virtual machine.

    Select your machine and click Connect, one similar code like this will be provided to you:

-     code: ssh -i "yourkeyname.pem" ubuntu@ec2-12-123-1-35.ap-southwest-5.compute.amazonaws.com
+    ssh -i "yourkeyname.pem" ubuntu@ec2-12-123-1-35.ap-southwest-5.compute.amazonaws.com

    Now open your command line and use the cd (Change Directory) to move to where your machine key was saved on your computer